Terms | Application Deadlines | Course Information | Program Fees | Housing and Meals | Eligibility

 Academic Year (early to mid September— early June)

 Academic Year: March 15

-Students may choose from the full university curriculum which focuses primarily on the social sciences.
-Courses are offered in English, French, German, and Spanish, and a variety of formats, including semester-long classes and intensive seminars.
+Students may choose from the full university curriculum, which focuses primarily on the social sciences.
+Courses are taught in English, French, Spanish, and German, with semester-long and intensive seminars.

 8 ECTS = 4 W&M credits